Douyé: Daddy Said So and Quatro

 After the two R&B albums, Douyé released Daddy Said So, a jazz album.
 Her father had insisted she try the genre in her career, a request he made to her when she was 11 and he was on his death bed.
 As a result, she began performing in jazz jams at the World Stage in Los Angeles, before recording the album.

 "Douyé's first jazz record is substantial," reviewed All About Jazz.
 The album remained on the JazzWeek Airplay chart for 26 weeks.

 On 5 April 2019, Douyé released Quatro (Bossa Nova Deluxe) an album of Brazilian and African jazz interpretations of '50s and '60s bossa nova and samba music.
 The styling expansion was the result of a visit Douyé took to Bahia, Brazil, where she was influenced by the African people and customs of the Brazilian people of Bahia.
 Quatro was voted as one of the best New Releases in the JazzTimes 2019 Reader's Poll.
 The album placed at number 18 on The Roots Music Reports Top Jazz Album Chart for the year 2019.

 2023 to present

 Douyé released her fifth studio album, The Golden Sèkèrè, in July 2023.
-George Harris of Jazz Weekly Magazine said "Douye’ does an excellent job bridging the gap between jazz and African sounds on this album of standards, presented through the lens of Africa’s horn."
+George Harris of Jazz Weekly Magazine said, "Douye’ does an excellent job bridging the gap between jazz and African sounds on this album of standards, presented through the lens of Africa’s horn."

+In 2026 Douyé released, Stay with Me.
+Thierry De Clemensat wrote, "The album finds her moving beyond the role of faithful interpreter and embracing a more personal artistic voice.
+The technical excellence remains, but it is now accompanied by a deeper sense of freedom, confidence, and individuality."